 Kelly Kettles have a couple of set options, like the stainless steel cooking set which has a grill, pot, lid, and a handle.
 Also available are hobo stoves, pot supports, metal plates, and stacking mugs with lip protectors to keep you from getting burned.

 Ghillie Kettle also comes with options like a triangular pot to supporting cooking on uneven ground.
-You can also purchase handle grippers, grills, and anodized pots and pans to make your camping experience even better.
+You can also purchase handle grippers, grills, and anodized pots and pans to make your camping experience in a multiple people’s camping tent or while sleeping in a durable teepee tent even better.

 While there aren’t any major differences in the Kelly Kettle and Ghillie Kettle, both of the volcano style kettles work extremely well, boil water within mere minutes, and ensuring you stay hydrated.

 When it comes to deciding, if you’re looking for more cups of tea or coffee, the Kelly Kettle is a good pick; and if you’re opting for smaller, more packable kettles, the Ghillie Kettle is ideal.
-Aluminum or stainless steel, either kettle is a useful tool.
+Aluminum or stainless steel, either kettle is a useful tool, so put a knife sharpener into the pocket, stake your tent to the ground and enjoy your day outdoors.